patoglu/cpp-refresher/README.md

     - They usually instantiated in stack and used as member of another class.
     - They don't have any virtual functions.
   - **Base Classes**:
-      - They generally create interfaces with interfaces.
+      - They generally create interfaces with virtual functions.
       - Usually created dynamically on the heap as parf of a derived class object.
+  - **Traits classes**:
+      - It's not instantiated, generally contains ```typedef```s and static functions.

+   - **Policy classes**:
+      - A policy class is a template parameter used to transmit behavior.
+An example from the standard library is std::allocator, which supplies memory management behaviors to standard containers.
+[Source](https://www.boost.org/community/generic_programming.html#policy)